 And that’s all folks.
 Three hours was plenty of time to drive to the airport, get lost, realize that we needed to fill the tank with gas (189 euro they charge vs 49 euro at nearest station) go get gas, come back, drop off car, check in, eat another pastel de nata, buy some wine and cheese, and board on time.
 Whew!

-I am in love and can’t wait to come back to Portugal.
-It is an easy trip from Miami (and most east coast US cities), only seven hours flying and five hour time change.
-Five days was not enough of course but we did manage to do a lot without feeling rushed.
+Five days in Portugal was definitely not enough but we did manage to do a lot without feeling rushed.
 Put this high on your list of places to visit!

 Like this post?
 Pin it!